 Getting to Star Island, or the Isle of Shoals, by ferry is part of the experience.
 Trips include spectacular views of local harbors, the Atlantic Ocean, several islands in the Isle of Shoals, and a lighthouse.
 If you’re lucky, you might even spot a whale!
 You can take a ferry from Portsmouth or Rye, both in New Hampshire.
 We choose the one in Rye because it’s a smaller boat, and therefore, a more intimate experience.
 For more about how to get to Star Island or the Isle of Shoals, see “locations” below.

 Once on the island, it’s all about slowing down the pace and enjoying the natural beauty.
 To see all of the sites, take the perimeter loop that circles the island.
-It’s well marked and the island is small, so there’s no chance that you’ll get lost!
-Be sure to wander off the loop onto the side trails to discover the many amazing views of surrounding islands, marvel at the gorgeous oceanscapes, check out the monuments scattered throughout the island, and see Gosport Village from above.
-In the Oceanic Hotel, there’s a small gift shop, bookstore, restaurant, and bathrooms.
+It’s well marked and the island is small that there’s no chance that you’ll get lost!
+Be sure to wander off the loop onto the side trails to discover the many amazing views of surrounding islands, to marvel at the gorgeous oceanscapes, to check out the monuments scattered throughout the island, and to see Gosport Village from above.
+In the Oceanic Hotel, there’s a small gift shop, bookstore, restaurant, and restrooms.
 Cap your visit off by unwinding in a rocking chair on the hotel’s fine front porch, which has lovely views.
 Imagine what life was like on the island many years ago with fine Victorian ladies and gentlemen taking in the ocean breezes.